ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 ## Vuex
-TODO
+Vuex enforces some rigor into how you deal with application state.
+It helps by:
-  - central state mgmt
+  - centralising state management
-  - data shared between components
+  - makes it easy to share data between components
-  - persisted to localStorage
-  - root exports facades for impls in modules so we don't have cross module dependencies
+  - makes it easy to persist the state to localStorage so the app "remembers where is was" on subsequent visits
+  - makes for easier testing

+Where possible we've tried to export facades in the root store module to stop dependency hell between the child namespaced modules.
+For example, assume we have an action in the 'auth' namespaced module and it needs to be accessed by another namespaced module: the 'obs' module.
+We could just have the 'obs' module call the action directly on the 'auth' namespace but this tightly couples the 'obs' to the 'auth' module.
+After you've done this a bunch of times, maintenance can get harder so we avoid this by exporting a facade action in the root store that just calls into the 'auth' module.
+The rule is a module cannot call actions on its sibling, only on it's parent.

 ## localForage